nevir/oni-darkness-not-excluded/README.md

 **Dupe Glow**: Marvel at your dupes' innate dim glow as they fumble through the darkness.

+**Considerate Dupes**: Dupes will be considerate and turn off their lights any time they enter a room where another dupe is sleeping.

 **Stat Penalties**: Beware the reduced coordination of dupes that forgot to bring a source of light when exploring the asteroid.

 **Grace Period**: Enjoy a _generous_ 3-cycle grace period to establish your luminous domain before darkness descends.